sailoog/openplotter-documentation/en/how_does_it_work.md

 * A twitter account through Internet.
 * An e-mail account through Internet.

-Besides this, you can connect some common switches, link them to predefined actions and set some outputs to control external devices like relays, LEDs, buzzers, etc.

 Through the chapters of this manual we will see how to do this.